SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/06-enhance-analytic-model/README.md

 We want to add the coordinates as visual representation to our report, therefore we need to add these as measures to our model.

-To customize the delivered content through SAP Business Data Cloud as part of the Insight App, the space content onboarded via SAP Business Data Cloud needs to be transformed from SAP managed content into editable content using the space copy option.
+To customize the delivered content through SAP Business Data Cloud as part of the Intelligent Application, the space content onboarded via SAP Business Data Cloud needs to be transformed from SAP managed content into editable content using the space copy option.
 The Data Builder entities are originally protected by the "sap." namespace, where the namespace of the copied entities will be removed and they will become editable.
 In copied spaces, the "sap." will be renamed to "sap_" which indicates that it is now a customer-managed copied of the artifacts.

 In this use case, you will enhance a cash flow related view with Databricks clustering data and as a result, the anayltic model will also be enhanced.
 The motivation for this exercise is to view the clustering results in SAP Analytics Cloud which will be done in the next exercise.